olivierlar/mirtoolbox/UsersManual/readme.txt

 **

-To install MIRtoolbox in your Matlab environment, copy all the toolboxes folders (or only those that are not installed yet in your computer) into your Matlab "toolbox" folder.
-Then add each folder in your Matlab path.
+To install MIRtoolbox in your Matlab environment, move the main MIRtoolbox folder to the location of your choice in your computer (for instance, in your Matlab "toolbox" folder, if you have administrative rights to modify it).
+Then open the “Set Path” environment available in Matlab File menu, click on “Add with Subfolders...”, browse into the file hierarchy and select the main MIRtoolbox folder, then click “Open”.
+You can then “Save” and “Close” the Set Path environment.

 **